alfem/softwarechannels/README.md

 Set up:

 - Place the binary "softwarechannels" in /usr/local/bin
+- Install PyZenity from Brian Ramos (http://brianramos.com/?page_id=38) (or use the copy in this git repo)
 - Place the configuration file "softwarechannels.conf" in /etc/
 - Add some packages to /etc/softwarechannels.conf (see provided sample file)
 - Add these channels as groups to /etc/groups (use "addgroup yourgroup")
 - Add a special group "softwarechannels" to /etc/groups
-- Add those groups to one or more users (use "adduser youruser yourgroup")
+- Include one or more users in these groups (use "adduser youruser yourgroup")
-- Add the special group "softwarechannels" to these users
+- Include these users in the special group "softwarechannels"
 - Add softwarechannels (binary) to /etc/sudoers with a line like this:

 %softwarechannels ALL = NOPASSWD: /usr/local/bin/softwarechannels